Graduate Assistantships or Instructorships

 - Academic excellence, maturity and teaching or research experience are the main qualifications considered in the appointment of assistants/instructors.

-- In addition to the stipend, graduate assistants/instructors also receive a partial tuition scholarship (75% of regular graduate tuition** for ¼-time appointments and 100% of regular graduate tuition** for ½-time appointments) and receive a full nonresident fee scholarship during regular (i.e., fall and spring) academic terms.
+- In addition to the stipend, graduate assistants/instructors also receive a partial tuition scholarship (75% of regular graduate tuition** for ¼-time appointments) or full tuition scholarship (100% of regular graduate tuition** for ½-time appointments) and receive a full nonresident fee scholarship during regular (i.e., fall and spring) academic terms.

 Online programs are NOT eligible for the tuition or fee scholarships at this time.